AI, progress & app workflow

 Orena entity facts; Orena AI analysis guide

-The reader wants practical context about "What lighting context can add to a face yoga workflow" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Workflow value: lighting context" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step